-Bystander Revolution Against ViolencE
+Bystander Revolution Against Violence

-- Sexual Assault Awareness Month--April 2017
+April is Sexual Assault Awareness Month

 Past programming includes:

 - "Ice Cream, you scream, we all scream..NO MORE violence" - a break from midterms where students, faculty, and staff, can come and get ice cream while learning how to end rape culture and take a stand against power based personal violence

 - Green Dot Bystander Intervention Trainings - offered multiple times each semester